 How are you doing right now?
 What do you need?
 What needs to happen now to make you feel better?
-Accept the situation as it is, but also accept that you nevertheless have emotional needs, and you are allowed to pursue them as soon as possible.
+Accept the situation as it is, but also accept that you will nevertheless have emotional Needs and you are free to pursue them as soon as possible.

 5. the best friend in you